2012 Donegal county football team season

-The 2012 Donegal county football team season was the franchise's 108th season since the County Board's foundation in 1905.
+The following is a summary of Donegal county football team's 2012 season.
+It was the franchise's 108th season since the County Board's foundation in 1905.
 The team ended the season as All-Ireland champions after winning Sam Maguire MMXII.

 Jim McGuinness returned for his second season as the team's manager.
 Pioneer of the game's revolutionary tactic The System, he entered the season having won the 2011 Ulster Senior Football Championship in his first season at the helm.
 Consecutive Ulster titles were a possibility, a first in team history, and the 2012 Ulster Senior Football Championship duly followed.
 McGuinness then became only the second manager, after Brian McEniff at the helm of the fabled Sam MCMXCII side, to lead Donegal to the All-Ireland title.